GARDEN PATH ACUPUNCTURE

 initial consultation

-During this telehealth appointment, the acupuncturist and patient will discuss the reason for their visit, obtain pertinent details necessary to begin care, and establish whether the services offered at GPA will be a good fit for the patient’s needs.
+During this telehealth appointment, Dr. Putnam and patient will discuss the reason for the visit, obtain pertinent details necessary to begin care, and establish whether the services offered at GPA will be a good fit for the patient’s needs.
 No Charge.

-The initial consultation is done via telehealth.
-A link will be emailed to the patient on the day of their appointment.
-During this time, the acupuncturist will go over information provided in the intake forms, set expectations for the patient, and answer any questions the patient may have about treatment.
+The initial consultation is done via telehealth, or a phone call, a link will be emailed to the patient on the day of their appointment.
+During this time, Dr. Putnam will go over information provided in the intake forms, set expectations for the patient, and answer any questions the patient may have about treatment and the cost of service.

 treatment plan

-Treatments include local and distal acupuncture strategies.
-They may also include manual and movement therapy, topical and/or internal herbal medicine, and electroacupuncture. $120 per treatment.
-The number of treatments required for lasting relief varies according to the severity of the complaint and general health of the patient.
-Most people find significant relief in 3-6 treatments and some may need occasional maintenance treatments to make a lasting change.
+The number and type of treatments required for lasting relief varies according to the severity of the complaint and general health of the patient.
+Most people find significant relief within a month of consist care, and up to 85% resolution of symptoms within four months.
+Some individuals may need occasional maintenance treatments to make a lasting change.

 Your appointment time is reserved just for you.
 Late cancellation or missed visit leaves a hole in the practitioner's day that could have been filled by another patient.
 As such, we require 24 hours’ notice for any cancellations or changes to your appointment.
 Patients who provide less than 24 hours’ notice, or miss their appointment, will be charged a cancellation fee.
 Read informed consent for assessment of pelvic floor and lower abdominal dysfunction & all office policies prior to your appointment.